brenton/brenton.github.io/_books/the-color-of-law.markdown

 subtitle: A Forgotten History of How Our Government Segregated America
 author: Richard Rothstein
 rating: 10
+takeaway: Our neighborhoods are more segregated now than anytime since the civil rights movement started.
+Even worse, it's intentional.
 ---

 This marks one of a handful of books that will be required reading for my